 What to expect

 For some people, going anywhere for the first time can be a nerve-wracking experience.
 We understand!
 We all had a first day at church.
 You’ll find we are a friendly and accepting bunch, and if you don’t understand something please ask.
 It’s probably best to arrive 10 minutes before the worship service begins on Sundays at 8:15, 9:30 and 11am.
-Adult Sunday School classes are held at 9:30 & 11, Youth classes at 11, and Children’s Sunday School at 9:30 & 11.
+Adult Faith Formation classes are held at 9:30, Youth classes at 9:30 and 11, and Kids’ Connection at 9:30 & 11.
 There are reserved parking spots for visitors directly across from the main entrance.

 Please wear whatever you feel comfortable in.
 We are an informal church and will accept you just as you are.
 You’ll find others dressed from business casual to cargo shorts and jeans.
 St. Paul’s consists of a wide range of different people, from all ages and different backgrounds.
 Our aim is that whether you are just looking into Christianity for the first time, or have been a Christian for many years, you should be encouraged and inspired by the time you spend here.
 We hope that everyone will draw closer to God and quickly sense the energy and excitement that defines the spirit of St. Paul’s.